progund/adhd/README.md

    --device                  - specifies what device to manage
-                                (if only one device is available this will be chosen) --list-database-apps,-lda - lists only apps (on the device) with a database --list-apps,-la           - lists all apps (on the device) --app [APP]               - sets program to manage --adb [PROG]              - sets adb program to use --help,-h                 - prints this help text
+                                (if only one device is available this will be chosen) --list-database-apps,-lda - lists only apps (on the device) with a database --list-serialized-apps,-lsa - list only apps (on the device) with serialized files --list-apps,-la           - lists all apps (on the device) --adb [PROG]              - sets adb program to use --help,-h                 - prints this help text

+APP
+   the program to manage

+MODE
+   serializable - downloads files as serialized by ObjectCache* database - downloads database files and creates txt file and html pages from each

+ENVIRONMENT VARIABLES
+   APP - the Android app to manage
+   MODE - database, serialized, ...
+   ADB - Android debugger bridge tool
+   ADEV - Android device to manage

 RETURN VALUES
     0 - success
     2 - failure
     3 - adb could not be found
    10 - no mode set
    11 - no app set

 EXAMPLES

-    -lda
+   adhd.sh -lda
-      lists all apps with one (or more) databases available --app com.android.providers.contacts
+      lists all apps with one (or more) databases available

+   adhd.sh -ld
+      lists all devices available

+   adhd.sh  com.android.providers.contacts database
       downloads all databases associated with com.android.providers.contacts

+   adhd.sh  se.juneday.systemet serialized
+      downloads all files with serialized data for se.juneday.systemet

 ```

 # Software that uses ADHD